naninovel/docs/docs/en/guide/choices.md

 ![Choices](https://i.gyazo.com/023502e43b35caa706c88fd9ab32003d.png)

-Use [@choice] commands followed by the choice summary and (optional) `goto` path to add choices from the naninovel scripts:
+Use [@choice] commands followed by the choice summary and (optional) `goto` path to add choices from the scenario scripts:

 ```nani
 ; Print the text, then immediately show choices.